 The different types of yarn material for crochet and knitting can be broken into:

 - Plant-based fibers

 Nylon was originally made for manufacturing parachutes.
 It is a synthetic fiber that is good for light, draping projects.
 It was also used to manufacture stockings.
-Nylon is shiny and sheer, but not at all absorbent.
-It can be machine washed.
+Nylon is shiny and sheer but not at all absorbent.
+It can be machine-washed.
 (Read what is nylon)

 Wool is usually blended with cotton or acrylic fibers, sometimes with silk.
-The reason for this blending is to make the best use of and to get the best qualities out of each fiber.
+The reason for this blending is to make the best use of it and to get the best qualities out of each fiber.

-Types of NoveltyYarn
+5. Types of Novelty Yarn

 These are a lot of fun to work with, although some require some skill and dexterity.

 - Bouclé has bumps and loops and creates a textured look.